stabix/stabix/gui_gbinc/README.rst

 How to use the toolbox ?
 ------------------------
-1) Run the function demo.m
+1) Run the function "A_gui_gbinc.m".
-2) Select your first image before serial polishing
+2) Select your first image before serial polishing.
 3) Do the calibration to get the factor scale.
-4) Do the edge detection
+4) Do the edge detection.
 5) Repeat the same operation for the second image obtained after serial polishing.
-6) Do the overlay
+6) Do the overlay.
-    If control points don't exist (it's the case for the 1st time you do it for a couple of measurement), a window appear and it is possible to define control point.
-You have to define 3 control points.
+    If control points don't exist (it's the case for the 1st time), a window appears and it is possible to define control points.
+You have to define 3 control points per images.
-    You have to select a point on the figure on lhe left, then on the figure on the right and repeat this 2 times more.
+    You have to select a point on the figure on the left, then on the figure on the right, and repeat this operation 2 times.
     You can close the window for the selection of control points (Ctrl+W).
+    Control points are saved in .mat file (in the same folder than the 1st picture loaded).
-7) Save the obtained overlay (as a screenshot) (optional).
+7) Save the overlay (see Figure 1) in the same folder than the 1st picture loaded (as a screenshot - .png) (optional).
 8) Do the measurement of the distance between edges or rigdes (select before if edge or ridge) of a unique Vickers indent.
 9) Do the measurement of the distance between edges of a unique grain boundary.
 10) The value of the grain boundary inclination is finally given.